microsoft/FluidExamples/brainstorm/README.md

 The `setMembersCallback()` retreives a list of all the active members and convert it to an array.
 This array is then used by `setMembers` to update the React state of active users when new clients join or leave the session.

 Now, audience also has a `getMyself()` property to get the current client as a member.
-By passing this into the view as props, this allows the user to be assigned as author whenever the user creates a note.
+By passing this into the view, [NoteSpace.tsx](./src/view/NoteSpace.tsx), as props, this allows the user to be assigned as author whenever the user creates a note.

 ```ts
 const authorInfo = audience.getMyself();